Codingmace/Tobias/README.md

   - Open Query word: Software -> File -> Website -> Error
   - Reverse IP Lookup improved
   - Crawl for more information
+  - Get unethical Jokes (Need to extract text from the images)